andrew/ultimate-awesome/README.md

 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [awesome-k8s](https://github.com/nataz77/awesome-k8s) - List of various CNCF and non-CNCF projects and components to help you build cloud-native microservices architectures. .
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
-- [awesome-rocket](https://github.com/qdsang/awesome-rocket) - 🚀 A curated list of awesome DIY rocket projects.
 - [awesome-wpgraphql](https://github.com/ramyareye/awesome-wpgraphql) - Awesome list of WPGraphQL.
 - [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
 - [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-chrome-extensions](https://github.com/simplepeng/awesome-chrome-extensions) - 推荐好用的chrome拓展程序.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
+- [awesome-stacks](https://github.com/stacksjs/awesome-stacks) - 🎉 A curated list of awesome things related to Stacks.js. .
 - [awesome-dataviz-color](https://github.com/SuperMayo/awesome-dataviz-color) - Tools & guides to master colors in your dataviz.
 - [awesome-mac](https://github.com/teamy/awesome-mac) - 这个repo是开发人员和设计人员的一系列令人敬畏的Mac应用程序和工具.
 - [awesome-tf2-devs](https://github.com/tf2-software-enthusiasts/awesome-tf2-devs) - Curated list of development-related projects in the Team Fortress 2 space.